-The D500 sits at the top of Nikon's APS-C (DX) format SLRs and it's aimed at serious enthusiast and professional photographers who want a smaller, lighter camera than a full-frame model like the D810 or D5.
-It's also designed for pros who want the focal length magnification of the DX format sensor to give their telephoto lenses greater reach.
+Happily I was right, and the D500 was announced alongside Nikon's new flagship, the D5.
+The D500 is aimed at serious enthusiast and professional photographers who want a smaller, lighter camera than a full-frame (FX) model such as the D810 or D5.
+It's also designed for pros who want the focal length magnification of the DX-format sensor.

-In addition to the new imaging sensor, there's a new 180,000-pixel RGB sensor metering and white balance sensor which also informs the automatic scene recognition system to help improve autofocusing with better subject detection.
+In addition to the imaging sensor there's a new 180,000-pixel RGB sensor to handle metering and white balance, as well as informing the automatic scene recognition system to help improve autofocusing with better subject detection.

-Having the same pixel count as the D5 but on a smaller sensor means that the D500's photo receptors are smaller.
-This naturally has an effect on their light gathering power and low light performance.
-Consequently the D500 doesn't have quite the same crazy sensitivity range as the D5 – its standard range is ISO 100-51,200 and there are five expansion settings taking it up to the equivalent of ISO 1,640,000 – a stop lower than the D5's crazy maximum.
-That's still an incredibly high figure.
+Having the same pixel count as the D5 but on a smaller sensor means the D500's photo receptors are smaller, and this naturally has an effect on their light gathering power and low-light performance.
+Consequently the D500 doesn't have quite the same outlandish sensitivity range as the D5: its standard range is ISO100-51,200, with five expansion settings taking it up to the equivalent of ISO1,640,000 – a stop lower than the D5's maximum of ISO3,280,000, but still an incredibly high figure.

-Whereas the D5's 4K shooting capability is limited to 3 minutes it's possible to shoot 4K UHD (3840 x 2160) 30p/25p/24p video for up to 29 min 59sec with the D500.
-As usual, there are lower resolution video modes and full HD footage can be shot in 60p for slow motion playback.
-In addition, 4K UHD time-lapse movies can be created in-camera and there's electronic Vibration Reduction to reduce the impact of camera shake when shooting movies hand-held.
+Whereas the D5's 4K shooting capability is limited to three minutes, it's possible to shoot 4K UHD (3840 x 2160) 30p/25p/24p video for up to 29 minutes and 59 seconds with the D500.
+As usual there are lower-resolution video modes, and Full HD footage can be shot in 60p for slow-motion playback.
+In addition, 4K UHD time-lapse movies can be created in-camera, and there's electronic Vibration Reduction to reduce the impact of camera shake when shooting movies hand-held.

 Like the D5, the D500 has a 3.2-inch 2,359,000-dot screen that's touch-sensitive.
-Unlike the D5, however, this can be used to set the AF point – the D5's is limited to use when reviewing images and inputting text for copyright information etc.
+Unlike the D5, however, this can be used to set the AF point – the D5's is limited to use when reviewing images and inputting text for copyright information and the like.

-Another aspect that distinguishes the D500 from the D5 is the presence of Nikon's new SnapBridge technology which allows the camera to stay permanently linked to a smart device by a low-power Bluetooth connection (or via Wi-Fi).
-It means that after the first connection has been made, images can be transferred automatically to your phone whenever you shoot and they should be ready to be shared via the Internet when you pick up your phone.
+Another feature that distinguishes the D500 from the D5 is the presence of Nikon's new SnapBridge technology, which enables the camera to stay permanently linked to a smart device over a low-power Bluetooth connection (or via Wi-Fi).
+This means that after the first connection has been made images can be transferred automatically to your phone whenever you shoot, and they should be ready to be shared via the internet when you pick up your phone.

-As befits a camera aimed at professional and serious enthusiasts, the D500 has two card slots, one accepts SD type media while the other is for the faster XQD cards.
-Although they've been around for quite some time, XQD cards haven't become commonplace yet with most cameras accepting SD-type media.
-This could be set to change.
+As befits a camera aimed at professionals and serious enthusiasts, the D500 has two card slots: one accepts SD-type media while the other is for the faster XQD cards.
+Although they've been around for quite some time, XQD cards haven't become commonplace yet, with most cameras only accepting SD-type media, but this could be set to change.